-We take your data seriously, which is why we have the following certifications:
+We take our responsibility to protect the confidentiality, availability and integrity of your data seriously, which is why we have the following certifications:

 ISO® 27001 is a security management standard that specifies security management best practices and comprehensive security controls following the ISO 27002 best practice guidance.
 This is a widely-recognized international security standard.
 Certification in the standard requires us to: